rethinkdb/rethinkdb-rs/0-about-rethinkdb/stability.md

 # Single node deployments #

+Single node deployments have been extensively tested and all known systemic issues have been resolved.
+If you run into a problem, please <a href="https://github.com/rethinkdb/rethinkdb/issues/new">open a bug report</a>.

 |                        | Single node stability report |
 | :--------------------- | --------- |
 | Data integrity               | There are no known data integrity issues. |